sakaicontrib/docker-sakai-builder/README.md

 ./sakai-dock.sh mariadb
 ```

-You can connect to mariadb to look around using a password of `sakairoot`:
+You can connect to mariadb to look around using a password of `sakairoot`.
+It takes a moment for
+mariadb to come up so you might want to make sure this connection works before starting tomcat.
 ```
 mysql -h 127.0.0.1 -P 53306 -u root -p
 ```